Data-driven Modeling of Mach-Zehnder Interferometer-based Optical Matrix Multipliers: Modeling of MZI Meshes

 \section{Modeling of MZI Meshes}

 A model describing the relation between the heater voltages $\mathbf{v}^{(l)}$ and the implemented weight matrix $\mathbf{W}^{(l)}$ is required in order to program the PIC for OMM.
 Offline training of a (forward) model refers to finding the optimal parameters through the use of experimental measurements so that $\mathbf{W}^{(l)}$ can be predicted given $\mathbf{v}^{(l)}$.
 The more practical inverse model that can predict the necessary voltages such that a given matrix $\mathbf{W}^{(l)}$ is implemented is more difficult to obtain for the case of MZI meshes due to many-to-one mappings i.e. many different voltages can be used to realize the same matrix multiplication.
 So, in order to program an MZI mesh without the inverse model, the output of the forward model can be set to the desired output using an optimization algorithm.
-As the NN models presented in this work are differentiable, they also enable the use of powerful gradient-based optimizers \cite{Wright2022}.
+As the NN models presented in this work are differentiable, they also enable the use of powerful gradient-based optimizers \cite{Wright2022}. \ul{However, due to the periodic response of the MZIs with the phase difference between the arms, there is a chance that a voltage that is higher than necessary is used when this method is employed.
+The gradient-based optimizer could include an additional term that penalizes higher voltages to the cost function, ensuring minimum power consumption.}

 All PIC models were trained by minimizing the root-mean-square error (RMSE) between the weights predicted by the model $\mathbf{\widehat{W}}^{(l)}$ and the experimentally measured target weights $\mathbf{W}^{(l)}$ in dB, which is given in (\ref{eqn_rmse}) for a dataset with $L$ datapoints. $w^{(l)}_{i,j,k}$ refers to the matrix weight with row index $i$ and column index $j$ for spectral slice $k$ with center wavelength $\lambda_k$ for datapoint $l$ in dB.